-In most cases, you should be able to avoid the nuisance of mechanic's liens on your property by engaging in a reasonable negotiation with your Texas contractor before the lien is filed.
+In most situations, you should be able to avoid the nuisance of mechanic's liens on your property by engaging in a reasonable negotiation with your Texas contractor before the lien is filed.
 Liens are typically a sign of frustration.
-The contractor believes you are either ignoring payment requests, or simply intend to "stiff” him or her for the work.
+The contractor believes you are either ignoring payment requests, or simply intend to "stiff" them for the work.
 Filing a lien is a way of protecting their interests.

-Texans care about respect.
-If your contractor asserts that he or she is owed an extra sum of money, do not just ignore the phone calls or invoices.
+If your contractor asserts that you owe an extra sum of money, do not just ignore the phone calls or invoices.
 This might be viewed as a sign of disrespect, as well as a sign that you have no intention of honoring the request.
-While you might think that this “strong signal” will convince your contractor to simply go away, the contractor is just as likely to dig in his or her heels and cause legal trouble for you, either through a lien or a lawsuit (or both).
+While you might think your contractor will eventually give up and go away, the contractor is just as likely to dig in his or her heels and cause legal trouble for you, either through a lien or a lawsuit (or both).

-You and the contractor may have a good faith disagreement about whether certain work was part of the contract, or about the quality of that work.
-Rather than ignoring the issue, have a frank discussion about it, or consider going to mediation.
+You and the contractor might have a good faith disagreement about whether certain work was part of the contract, or about the quality of that work.
+Rather than ignoring this, have a frank discussion, or consider going to mediation.